 Verbs such as come, go, stay, arrive, leave are frequently used in the present progressive to express future time.
 Such verbs express definite plans.

-Verbs expressing planned means of transportation in the future are also frequently used in the present progressive; for example, fly, walk, ride, drive, take (a bus, a taxi, etc.).
+Verbs expressing a planned means of transportation in the future are also frequently used in the present progressive; for example, fly, walk, ride, drive, take (a bus, a taxi, etc.).

 Sentences a.), b.) and c.) all have the same meaning.

 a.)
 Marty will come to the party tomorrow night.